cuttlesoft/react-webpack-babel/README.md

 ```
 yarn prettify-test
 ```

-### Notes on importing css styles
-* styles having /src/ in their absolute path considered part of the application and exported as local css modules.
-* other styles considered global styles used by components and included in the css bundle directly.

 ### Contribute
 Please contribute to the project if you know how to make it better, including this README :)